Mortgage Defender is in private beta. Founding-member pricing is available for a limited time. → Request Beta Access

 What Mortgage Defender Is

-An AI-powered educational document analysis tool that reads your mortgage documents and identifies patterns associated with 114 known defect categories.
+An educational document analysis tool that reads your mortgage documents and identifies patterns associated with known Deed of Trust Act defect categories.

 A research and organization tool that surfaces potential issues, cross-references entity histories against public databases (FDIC, SEC EDGAR, MERS, CourtListener), and compiles evidence citations.